|Support||Help Desk, Forum, Knowledge Base & Social Media|

 HostGator is also owned by Newfold Digital – a major hosting corporation and has average customer support.
 They’re a bit of a toss-up based on what you prioritize.
 If you trust independent companies more, DreamHost is fine.

-If you don’t care, then you’ll save some money with HostGator – see their plans.
+If you don’t care, then you’ll save some money with HostGator – see Hostgator plans here.

 DreamHost vs. GoDaddy

 GoDaddy is the big, Super Bowl advertising, everything brand in the domain/hosting industry.
-And though they have improved since 2013, they still aren’t particularly great (see my GoDaddy review and comparison with Namecheap).
+And though they have improved since 2013, they still aren’t particularly great.
+For more information, check out my GoDaddy review and GoDaddy vs. Namecheap comparison.

 They beat DreamHost on short-term pricing.
 But DreamHost gets better performance and a better overall experience.
-I’d go with DreamHost unless you are already familiar and fine with GoDaddy.
+I’d open an account with DreamHost unless you are already familiar and fine with GoDaddy.

 DreamHost vs. Bluehost

-Bluehost is one of HostGator’s sister brands owned by Endurance International.
+Bluehost is one of HostGator’s sister brands owned by Newfold Digital.
 They were one of the best choices for affordable hosting for a very long time.
 They’ve recently restructured their plans and services to their own disadvantage.

 DreamHost vs. SiteGround